pozh/ccnquotes/README.md

 # CCN Quotes

 Thanks for your interest working with us !
-This little assignement is there to assess your React knowledge.
+This little assignment is there to assess your React knowledge.

 ## Introduction